 Spinal Cord Stimulation (SCS)

-Spinal cord stimulation (also called SCS) uses electrical impulses to relieve chronic pain of the trunk, arms and legs.
+A spinal cord stimulator uses electrical impulses to relieve chronic pain of the trunk, arms and legs.
 It is believed that electrical impulses block pain signals within the spinal cord and prevent these impulses from reaching the brain.

-SCS candidates include people who suffer from neuropathic (nerve injury) pain and for whom conservative treatments have failed.
-This advanced technology can be easily trialed, allowing the patient to experience pain relief from stimulation prior to making any decision to have a perment pain control system surgically implanted.
+Spinal cord stimulator candidates include people who suffer from neuropathic (nerve injury) pain and for whom conservative treatments have failed.
+This advanced neurostimulator technology can be easily trialed, allowing the patient to experience pain relief from nerve stimulation prior to making any decision to have a permanent pain control system surgically implanted.